-If your boot-up problems started after a recent hardware or software change, then you may be able to fix them by returning to an earlier version of your software: From the Recovery Mode screen, try restoring from a Time Machine backup.
+If your boot-up problems started after a recent hardware or software change, you may be able to fix them by returning to an earlier version of your software: From the Recovery screen, try restoring from a Time Machine backup.
 Alternatively, a stripped-down version of the operating system could still work.
 For this method, you’ll need to use macOS Safe Mode.

-If you can get into macOS this way, a normal restart might fix your problem.
+If you can get into macOS via Safe Mode, a normal restart might fix your problem.
 If not, try uninstalling any non-essential applications or devices—particularly anything you set up around the time your startup problems began.

 If you’re still having issues, you might need a full reinstall.
-Go back to the Recovery Mode screen and choose Reinstall macOS.
+Go back to the Recovery screen and choose Reinstall macOS.
 This will completely restore your machine’s software back to its factory state, so only do this if you’ve backed up all your important data.
 Like the equivalent Windows process, a reinstall should fix most software problems.

 Once you have an enclosure, you’ll need to power down your computer, remove the side or bottom panel, and disconnect the drive from its enclosure and cables.
-You’ll want to follow an online guide, which you can find by searching for your computer’s make and model along with the phrase “remove hard drive.
+You’ll want to follow an online guide, which you can find by searching for your dead computer’s make and model along with the phrase “remove hard drive.
 If you’re not exactly comfortable working on hardware, we recommend that you leave this task to a professional repair shop.

 When you set up your old drive in a new enclosure, you can plug it in to a working machine, where it should appear as a normal external disk.
-If your original files are Mac ones, you’ll need to access them from another Apple computer, but if you don’t have one, then a program like MacDrive ($50 with a free trial) will let you access them on Windows (Windows drives are much more accomodating, so you won’t need extra software to read them on a Mac).
+If your original files are Mac ones, you’ll need to access them from another Apple computer, but if you don’t have one, a program like MacDrive ($50 with a five-day free trial) will let you access them on Windows (Windows drives are much more accommodating, so you won’t need extra software to read them on a Mac).
 Then you can copy the files to the new computer—and make sure to back them up this time.

-Other data-recovery methods
+Try other data-recovery methods

-First, set up a portable Linux operating system on a USB stick (full instructions here).
+If it can, set up a portable Linux operating system on a USB stick (full instructions here).
 Pop that into your dead computer, start up on the Linux operating system, and try to access the drive that way.

-However, if you want to get as much data as possible off your drive, and you’re prepared to pay for this peace of mind, then you should get help from a data recovery service.
+However, if you want to get as much data as possible off your drive, and you’re prepared to pay for this peace of mind, you should get help from a data recovery service.
 A quick web search should turn up plenty of options in your local area.

 Most professionals will accept the entire computer, or the the drive alone, wrapped in protective packaging.
-They’ll use the same techniques we’ve already discussed to access your data—but the staff have probably attempted it many more times than you have, and thus have a better chance of extracting your information and dealing with any problems that arise.
+They’ll use the same techniques we’ve already discussed to access your data—but their staff have probably attempted it many more times than you have, and thus have a better chance of extracting your information and dealing with any problems that arise.